JustinCredibuilt/hossync_help/docs/public/getting-started/quick-start.md

 ## 6. Move to live sync

 When the dry run looks correct, return to the dashboard and choose **Run sync now**.

+If the product reports a forced dry run, review billing or grace-period state before expecting payroll posting.

 ![Operational dashboard showing the Run sync now action for live processing](./images/dashboard-live-run-action.png)